faisalk2/faisalk2/README.md

 <h1 align="center">Hi 👋, I'm Faisal Khan</h1>
+<p>Efficient full stack web developer, having problem-solving ability and proficiency in MERN Stack.
+A good learner and always excited to learn new things in terms of technology.
+Skilled in teamwork, collaboration, time management, and other interpersonal skills.
+Looking for an opportunity to work in a challenging position for a technology-driven organization.</p>
 <h1 align="left">About me!</h1>
 <p align="left">One who likes to code and live in the world of web development </p>
 <p align="left" font >I enjoy developing websites and web applications with a specialization in MERN stack.